yousefelassal/quote-cron/README.md

 > We do not quit playing because we grow old, we grow old because we quit playing.

 > Chance is always powerful.
 Let your hook be always cast; in the pool where you least expect it, there will be a fish.

+> Wishing to be friends is quick work, but friendship is a slow ripening fruit.